Alex Morgan: 2017–2020: Return to Orlando

-Following the Champions League Final, the Pride announced Morgan's addition to their 2017 active roster on June 21, 2017, waiving Christina Burkenroad to make room on the 20-player roster.
-After recovering from the hamstring injury she suffered in the final, Morgan made her competitive return for Orlando on July 1 against the Chicago Red Stars.
-Morgan scored nine goals in fourteen games for Orlando in 2017, and the team achieved an record.
-On October 7, Morgan played the entirety of the Pride's first ever NWSL playoff match, a 4–1 loss to the eventual champions Portland Thorns FC.
-Following the season's end, Morgan was named to the league's 2017 Second XI.
+Following the Champions League Final, the Pride announced Morgan's addition to their 2017 roster.
+After recovering from her hamstring injury, Morgan made her competitive return for the Pride on July 1 against the Chicago Red Stars.
+She scored nine goals in fourteen games in 2017, and the team achieved an record.
+At the conclusion of the season, Morgan was named to the league's 2017 Second XI.